This article is a brief explanation of the information Nublue requires for common types of SSL orders.

 - an email address for validation purposes.
 This has to be one of several address stipulated by our SSL provider.
 As part of the process, you’ll need to log into this account and follow a link contained within the email - unless your email service is with us too, in which case we can usually create the address on your behalf and even perform the validation for you.

-If you order a Comodo Instant or a Comodo EV, additional information is required because the validation checks are more stringent.
+If you order a Sectigo Instant or a Sectigo EV, additional information is required because the validation checks are more stringent.
 These 2 types of SSL also require you to have a publicly verifiable address.
-Typically Comodo will use the Companies House database to verify the address (for UK-based sites), but they may also use other local government directories or Dun and Bradstreet’s records.
+Typically Sectigo will use the Companies House database to verify the address (for UK-based sites), but they may also use other local government directories or Dun and Bradstreet’s records.

-Finally, for an Extended Validation (EV) certificate order, Comodo require you to complete a certificate request form or “Subscriber’s Agreement”.
+Finally, for an Extended Validation (EV) certificate order, Sectigo require you to complete a certificate request form or “Subscriber’s Agreement”.
 This will usually be sent to us to forward onto you for completion.

 The higher the level of validation, the more security checks are completed by Sectigo.
 EV certificate orders in particular may be a lengthy process: our supplier needs time to perform all of their necessary checks and may return to query the information provided before issuing a certificate.
 However, having an EV certificate installed can give your customers a real sense of confidence and security when visiting your site, so it’s a worthwhile addition to any online store.